How to Build a Screened-In Patio

 Hang the Doors

-Hang the doors with four 3-1/2 in. butt hinges, and install latches and handles and pneumatic door closers.
+Mount the doors with four 3-1/2 in. butt hinges, and install latches and handles and pneumatic door closers.
 Note the 1/2-in. x 3/4-in. deep rabbets routed into the inside door edges for screens.
+We also installed horizontal lengths of 2×4 to the frame for headers above the doors, and 3/8-in. thick door stops along the sides and top (Photo 12).

 Add Screen Frames